GEORGE MASON UNIVERSITY

 account if you do not already have one.
 Your programs will need to

-execute correctly on the Linux computers in the IT&E lab since that
+execute correctly on this IT&E system since that

 system will be used while grading your projects.